foostan/mkbd/developers_guide/developers_guide_en.md

 Finally, connect PWR_FLAG to VCC and GND.
 On the Eeschema work screen, press the shortcut `a` to open the symbol selection window.
-Type pwr_flag in the search form, select PWR_FLAG and click OK.
+Type "pwr_flag" in the search form, select PWR_FLAG and click OK.

 ![set_pwr_flag](./images/eeschema/set_pwr_flag.png)